ivyhungtw/expense-tracker/README.md

 ## Features

 - Sign up for an account by providing name, email, and password
-- Log in with email or Facebook account
+- Log in with email, Facebook, or Google account
 - Log out of an account

 After login, users can: